What is Blockchain, the technology of the Chain of Blocks?

 You could link those internal documents to the hash of a transaction made at the time and thus prove that they were the first to develop it.

-As you can imagine, the cost of creating ballots, organizing all the necessary infrastructure to manage the vote and the subsequent count, has a very high cost.
+As you can suppose the cost of creating ballots, organizing all the necessary infrastructure to manage the vote and the subsequent count has a very high cost.

 Electronic voting systems have already been tested but have been unable to withstand hacker attacks and fail to count accurately.